Governing the system behind the system

 A platform that had outgrown its foundations

 Warden was built fast.
 Growth from a handful of incident types to 72+ across 11 categories (more regions, more compliance requirements, and a designer transition along the way) left a system that had never been designed to be maintained at this scale.
-I joined in February 2026 as the sole designer on a ~40-person team, inheriting three surfaces and an open set of problems.
+I joined in February 2026 as the sole designer, embedded in a 22-person team: 5 business stakeholders, 1 product manager, 1 tech lead, and developers across features.

-The codebase mixed Material UI, Ant Design, and custom styling.
-Patterns were inconsistent across surfaces.
-A previous designer had built a Warden sub-system that improved usability, but adoption was partial and it had never been reconciled with Walmart's enterprise design standard.
+Material UI, Ant Design, and custom styling mixed across surfaces.
+A previous designer's sub-system helped but was only partly adopted and never reconciled with the enterprise standard.

-Every questionnaire change (even minor ones) required a spreadsheet, multiple approval meetings, an engineering ticket, and a release cycle.
-Operational needs moved faster than the system could adapt.
+Every questionnaire change needed a spreadsheet, approval meetings, an engineering ticket, and a release cycle.
+Operational needs outpaced the system.

-As the only designer, I was simultaneously responsible for new feature design, design system alignment across three layers, and AI feature evaluation, with no design coverage handover from the previous designer.
+As the only designer, I covered new feature design, design-system alignment across three layers, and AI evaluation, with no handover from the previous designer.

 Three different problems.
 One root cause.